duclairdeugoue/alx-system_engineering-devops/0x00-shell_basics/README.md

 ## cd - Change working directory to previous
 ## file Determines the file tyoe of a specify file
 ## ln -s Create symbolic links
+cp -u Copy and update if exist files from one directory to another